 Mary Jane Crew joined the Center as Interviewer Supervisor in January of 1993 and has a B.A. in Anthropology from the University of Northern Iowa.
 She hires and trains all telephone interviewers and supervises the management of the telephone data collection lab.
 Ms. Crew ensures that data collection meets established standards, monitors the progress of projects, and achieves project deadlines.
 Additionally, Ms. Crew consults and assists in questionnaire development and conducts quality testing for CATI-Ci3 questionnaire programming.

 Associate Field Supervisor

-Rod graduated with a BLS from UNI in 2000.
-As Associater Field Supervisor, he assists in the coordination and supervision of the day-to-day activities in the telephone interviewing lab.
+Rod graduated with a B.L.S. from UNI in 2000.
+As Associate Field Supervisor, he assists with the coordination and supervision of the day-to-day activities in the telephone interviewing lab.
 He oversees WinCATI operations and programs questionnaires in Ci3.
 Rod is also the Project Coordinator for the Iowa Barriers to Prenatal Care Project and the Iowa Gambling Treatment Outcomes Study and coordinates logistics for projects involving large self-administered mailback modes.

 Thomas M. Turner, B.A.

 Since graduating from UNI in 1994 with a B.A. in Computer Science, Tom Turner has been responsible for all aspects of technology at the CSBR, from maintaining the network servers and PC workstations to coding programs in Ci3, C/C++, ECMAScript, and SPSS.
 Tom assists with dataset development and testing and development of information and data security policies.

 Sharon Cory performs a variety of administrative and accounting functions in the Center for Social and Behavioral Research.
 She came to the CSBR in 1997 after spending 8 years assisting with the UNI Overseas Placement Fair for Educators.
 Sharon's work supports all dimensions of CSBR work.